trapexit/mergerfs/README.md

 `nosys` will cause mergerfs to return ENOSYS for any xattr call.
 The difference with `noattr` is that the kernel will cache this fact and itself short circuit future calls.
 This will be more efficient than `noattr` but will cause mergerfs' runtime control via the hidden file to stop working.

 # FUNCTIONS / POLICIES / CATEGORIES

 The POSIX filesystem API has a number of functions. **creat**, **stat**, **chown**, etc. In mergerfs these functions are grouped into 3 categories: **action**, **create**, and **search**.
-Functions and categories can be assigned a policy which dictates how **mergerfs** behaves.
+Functions and categories can be assigned a policy which dictates what file or directory is chosen when performing that behavior.
 Any policy can be assigned to a function or category though some may not be very useful in practice.
 For instance: **rand** (random) may be useful for file creation (create) but could lead to very odd behavior if used for `chmod` (though only if there were more than one copy of the file).

-Policies, when called to create, will ignore drives which are readonly.
-This allows for readonly and read/write drives to be mixed together.
-Note that the drive must be explicitly mounted with the **ro** mount option for this to work.

 When using policies which are based on a device's available space the base path provided is used.
 Not the full path to the file in question.
 Meaning that sub mounts won't be considered in the space calculations.
 The reason is that it doesn't really work for non-path preserving policies and can lead to non-obvious behaviors.

 #### Function / Category classifications